GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 - `NativeIOFile.write(buffer, offset)`: Writes the contents of the given buffer into the file at the given offset.
 The buffer is transferred before any data is written and is therefore left detached.
   Returns a `NativeIOWriteResult` with the transferred buffer and the number of bytes that were successfully written.
-The file will be extended if the write range spans beyond its length.
+The file will be extended if the write range exceeds its length.

   A `NativeIOWriteResult` is an object that consists of two entries: